 Scott Reisfield

-Scott Reisfield is the grand-nephew of Greta Garbo and wrote the 2005 book Garbo: Portraits from her Private Collection (co-written with Robert Dance).
+Scott Reisfield is the grand-nephew of Greta Garbo and author of the book Greta Garbo and the Rise of the Modern Woman.
+He also wrote the 2005 book Garbo: Portraits from her Private Collection (co-written with Robert Dance).
 That book was a companion to the museum exhibit of the same name.
 The American edition sold 12,500 copies.
 It was also printed in German, French and Swedish.

 Scott has traveled around the world to research Garbo.
 He has access to family documents and collections that have not been used prior to this.
 He had the time to tease out fact from fiction, and there was a lot of fiction.
 He went back to archives multiple times to pin down answers.